crystalchavez99/Angular-Course-Project/README.md

   * Ensure works by templating to App.HTML
 * Plan the usage of each component
 * Create the navigation bar for header component
+* Create the recipe model, `recipe.model.ts`
+  * model is simply a TS file, it is a blueprint for the object we create
+  * Class is instantiated in the file so we can create new objects
+    * create properties and constructor